Tyrrhenian Sea: Basins

 The Tyrrhenian Basin is divided into two basins (or plains), the Vavilov plain and the Marsili plain.
 They are separated by the undersea ridge known as the Issel Bridge, after Arturo Issel.

 Geology

 The Tyrrhenian Sea is a back-arc basin that formed due to the rollback of the Calabrian slab towards South-East during the Neogene.
 Episodes of fast and slow trench retreat formed first the Vavilov basin and, then, the Marsili basin.
 Submarine volcanoes and the active volcano Mount Stromboli formed because trench retreat produces extension in the overriding plate allowing the mantle to rise below the surface and partially melt.
 The magmatism here is also affected by the fluids released from the slab.

 Name

 Its name derives from the Greek name for the Etruscans, first mentioned by Hesiod in the 8th century BC who described them as residing in central Italy alongside the Latins.
-The Etruscans lived along the coast of modern Tuscany and northern Latium and referred to the water as the "Sea of the Etruscans".
+The Etruscans lived along the coast of modern Tuscany, Latium and Campania, and referred to the water as the "Sea of the Etruscans".